Search

 To partner with the public in each aspect of the decision, agree sharing of resources and decision making.

-We will look to you for advice and help in developing solutions and incorporate your advice.
+We will look to you for advice and help in developing solutions and incorporating your advice.

 • citizen advisory committees